Previous Public Art Installations

 DESCRIPTION:

 The graceful kinetic pieces have been described as visual tai-chi.
 The artist’s work is in many private collections as well as numerous public sites.
+Special thank you to Betsy Lane who played an instrumental role in helping ARTS DISTRICT LS secure this piece.

 INSTALLATION NAME: Reflexion